 What a concept!!
 Why would someone trail ride if they have to work while going down the trail??
 A dedicated volunteer service organization by the name of the Black Hills Backcountry Horsemen of South Dakota (BH BCH SD) is THAT type of group.
 If you enjoy trail-riding, have some interest in packing but also appreciate being to ride on public land trails, this might be the organization for you!
 In the current US fiscal times, trail maintenance has been limited to non-existent on public lands that include; US Forest Service (USFS), Bureau of Land Management (BLM), and National Park Service (NPS).
 Whether you live in South Dakota or out of state, if you enjoy trail riding in the Black Hills of South Dakota, trail issues are prominent concerns.
-The budget of the US Forest Service plus Mt Pine Beetle epidemic has created havoc on the existing trail systems in the Black Hills of South Dakota.
+The limited budget of the US Forest Service plus a recent Mt Pine Beetle epidemic has created havoc on the existing trail systems in the Black Hills of South Dakota.
 Several organizations that enjoy utilizing trails in the Black Hills currently volunteer time, labor, and resources to assist with trail maintenance.
-The recreational users that benefit from their efforts include: horseback riders, Mt Bikers, Hikers, runners, etc. The BH BCH SD currently is one such organization that has partnered with the US Forest Service to assist with trail maintenance in the Black Hills.
-The BH BCH SD has also been contacted for trail assistance with other public land entities such as; BLM, NPS, and SD GF&P.
+The recreational users that benefit from their efforts include: horseback riders, mtn. bikers, hikers, runners, etc. The BH BCH SD currently is one such organization that has partnered with the US Forest Service to assist with trail maintenance in the Black Hills.
+The BH BCH SD has also been contacted for trail assistance with other public land entities such as BLM, NPS, and SD GF&P.

 The BH BCH SD formed in 2010 due to a variety of issues occurring locally on public lands.
-Concerns were arising from equestrian users that trails in the Black Hills were heavily impacted; by other recreational user groups, by dead/down trees, lack of signage and deficient maintenance.
+Concerns were arising from equestrian users that trails in the Black Hills were heavily impacted; by other recreational user groups, by dead/down trees, lack of signage and insufficient maintenance.
 Additional concerns arose due to lack of support or input from equestrian users on proposed public land activities.
-The BH BHC SD hosted an informational event February of 2010 that received an outpouring of support from; equestrian groups, landowners, recreational trail riders, and other horse related entities.
+The BH BCH SD hosted an informational event February of 2010 that received an outpouring of support from; equestrian groups, landowners, recreational trail riders, and other horse related entities.
 The BH BCH SD was officially recognized as a state chapter by the Back Country Horsemen of America (BCHA) National Organization in 2011 after formal bi-laws and appropriate organizational guidelines were achieved.

 The BH BCH SD was formed with several goals in mind for the Black Hills area.
 The first goal was to; provide equestrian input on public land activities with the second goal to provide trail assistance.
 The benefit with the BH BCH SD is that the group formed with a specific purpose to assist public land agencies with trail maintenance by volunteering labor, time and horse expertise.
 The public land agencies have been very receptive, especially during these economic times that most agencies are experiencing.
 The BH BCH SD actually formed a partnership with the US Forest Service – Black Hills National Forest to assist with annual maintenance on trails that might not see any trail maintenance due to budget cuts.
 It has been a tremendous undertaking by a service volunteer organization.
 The BH BCH SD has experienced growing pains as any organization does in a partnership.
 The overall benefit has been worth the effort expended by BH BCH SD members.
 It has taken time and patience with numerous meetings to navigate governmental processes appropriately.
 The “behind the scenes” has been accomplished by a hard-working BH BCH SD board that remain driven to accomplish the goals previously mentioned.